kewde/electron-sandbox-boilerplate/README.md

 Things renderer processes shouldn't be able to do:
 * execute/create a new (more) privileged process
 * freely read and write to whichever file they want
-* freely pick a channel to send IPC messages over (use a whitefilter instead)
+* freely pick a channel to send IPC messages over (use a whitefilter instead) (only for electron)

 Do not allow the renderer process to freely specify which files to access.
 The backend should have immutable file names & locations, or at the very least use a whitefilter for which files and directories the unprivileged process is permissioned to deal with.